erichrubio/Primary-News/README.md

 # Primary-News

-This is the backend portion of a web application developed using Meteor.
+This web application provides a News Aggregator that collects news articles relating to the 2016 primary elections.